 The authors and activity planners have no financial arrangements or affiliations with any commercial entities whose products, research, or services may be discussed in this study.

 This course was designed by the TMA Subcommittee for Academic Physicians.
 Participating members include:

-Kaparaboyna Ashok Kumar, MD, FRCSProfessor and Vice Chair for Medical Student EducationThe University of Texas Health Science Center at San Antonio
+Kaparaboyna Ashok Kumar, MD, FRCSDistinguished Teaching Professor and Medical Director, Verde Hills PCCThe University of Texas Health Science Center at San Antonio

-Curtis R. Mirkes, DOAssistant Professor, Associate Residency Program DirectorTexas A&M Health Science Center/Scott & White
+Curtis R. Mirkes, DOAssistant ProfessorTexas A&M College of Medicine/Baylor Scott & White Health

 Special thanks to:

-Module 5 authors, The University of Texas Health Science Center at Tyler:
+Module 5 AuthorMichele C. Bosworth, MDAssociate Professor, Family MedicineExecutive Director, The Center for Population, Analytics, and Quality Advancement The University of Texas Health Science Center at Tyler

 Got questions about the Patient Safety and Medical Errors course?
 Call or email the Knowledge Center.

 When you visit any of our websites, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalized web experience.
 Because we respect your right to privacy, you can choose not to allow some types of cookies.
 Click on the different category headings to find out more and manage your preferences.
 Please note, blocking some types of cookies may impact your experience of the site and the services we are able to offer.